AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 #### Conditionally displaying the placeholder {#conditionally-displaying-the-placeholder}

-Most HTL scripts for AEM Components leverage the placeholder paradigm to provide a visual cue to authors indicating a component is incorrectly authored and will not display on AEM Publish.
+Most HTL scripts for AEM Components leverage the **placeholder paradigm** to provide a visual cue to authors **indicating a component is incorrectly authored and will not display on AEM Publish**.
 The convention to drive this decision is to implement a method on the component's backing Sling Model, in our case: `Byline.isEmpty()`.

 `isEmpty()` is invoked on the Byline Sling Model and the result (or rather its negative, via the `!` operator) is saved to an HTL variable named `hasContent`:

-1. Update the outer **div** to save an HTL variable named **hasContent**:
+1. Update the outer `div` to save an HTL variable named `hasContent`:

     ```xml
-     <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.components.Byline"
+     <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.models.Byline"
           data-sly-use.placeholderTemplate="core/wcm/components/commons/v1/templates.html"
           data-sly-test.hasContent="${!byline.empty}"
           class="cmp-byline">